Family Resource Library

 - UW Basic Needs Resources – A library of basic needs resources for the UW community

-- TAA Diaper Program – Diaper bank that receives diapers through the Village Diaper Bank for members of the Teaching Assistants Association at UW-Madison
+- TAA Diaper Program – (CURRENTLY UNAVAILABLE – Check back in September 2026) Diaper bank that receives diapers through the Village Diaper Bank for members of the Teaching Assistants Association at UW-Madison

 - Babies & Beyond Sharing Center – Offering free baby items including diapers, bottles, clothing, and more for children ages 0-4 to families in need

-- UW-Madison Campus Alerts – Official news outlet for UW-Madison communications about campus emergencies and other situations that impact campus operations.
-Sign up for WiscAlerts, UW-Madison’s emergency notification system, to receive texts and emails when there are campus emergencies
+- UW-Madison Campus Alerts – Sign up for WiscAlerts, UW-Madison’s official emergency notification system, to receive texts and emails when there are campus emergencies

 - BadgerSAFE – A safety app for students, staff, parents and community members that delivers safety info directly to your phone and provides resources such as Friend Walk, the “I’m OK” feature, safety alerts, and more campus safety resources